Migraines

 Doctors can prescribe many things, but it's better to find how to prevent it rather than try chemicals to bombard your system if you possibly can.

 Sufferers often find a 'trigger' - common triggers are chocolate, wine or cheese.
-All of these things can be eaten individually, but it's when one or more of them are mixed that the migraine is triggered.
+All of these things can be eaten individually, but it's when one or more of them are mixed that the attack is triggered.

 Gluten is another culprit as is aspartame and monosodium glutamate.